tommyjlong/wral-weather-card/README.md

-# Lovelace animated weather card for WRAL Weather
+# Lovelace Animated Weather Card for WRAL Weather

 This is a modified copy of the Lovelace animated weather card from [bramkragten](https://github.com/bramkragten/weather-card) to work with the [WRAL Weather custom component for Home Assistant](https://github.com/tommyjlong/wral_weather).